mayank543/CineMatch/README.md

 # CineMatch
-A smart movie name suggester that recommends similar movie titles based on what you type.
+A smart movie name suggester that recommends similar movies based on yours inputs.